tomheaton/mcjty-website/www/docs/1.20/ep2.md

 In this tutorial we are guaranteed to always need the items so that's why we do a direct declaration of the item stack handler (`items` variable).
 This variable allows us to access the items in a more optimal and convenient way.

+Note that forge also provides energy and fluid capabilities.
+In addition, mods can also define their own capabilities if needed.

 It's important to note that we need to invalidate the capability when the block entity is destroyed.
 This is done in the `invalidateCaps` method.
 In this method we invalidate the capability so